utzuro/zathura-numerator/doc/man/zathurarc.5.rst

   * Value type: Integer
   * Default value: 2000

+*numbers-file*
+  Path to the coordinates file that receives double-click markers.
+Set this to an empty string to disable exporting markers to disk.

+  * Value type: String
+  * Default value: numbers.txt

 *link-hadjust*
   En/Disables aligning to the left internal link targets, for example from the index.